sunitparekh/sunitblog/data/sunitblog/posts/structured-logging.md

 ---
 tags: [software-development, logging]
 title: Structured Logging
-publish_datetime: 2014-07-01T00:00:07.0Z
+publish_datetime: 2015-07-13T00:00:07.0Z
 description: Logging is being followed in software development since long.
-How structured logging technique can be used not just for debugging, but for reporting, monitoring and alerting, performance benchmarking and in analytics as well.
+Structured logging technique can be used not just for debugging, but for reporting, monitoring and alerting, performance benchmarking and in analytics as well.
 ---

-Distributed system architecture is kind of de-facto for complex systems.
-However, this brings in complexity of debugging, reporting, monitoring and benchmarking of overall system.
-It is quite difficult to know, what is the overall time to complete the transaction across systems.
-Debugging becomes difficult, when component failing is not the source of error.
-In such situations, structured logging can help.
-Here is, what to be followed while logging and how to setup infrastructure to achieve it.
+Logging is followed by almost every project in software development.
+Most of the time logging is done to achieve debugging and auditing.
+And in distributed system debugging becomes more complex e.g. when component failing is not the source of error, how the messages are passed from one component to another.
+However, there are lots of other aspect where logs could be really useful, such as monitoring & alerting, getting performance benchmarking, reporting & analytics.
+To achieve all of this, a technique in logging is followed called as structured logging also known as logging with context.
+Here is what we need to follow while logging to achieve structured logging and how we can use it.

 ## What is structured logging?
 *******